What Estate Agents Say

 When your conservatory has an insulated tiled roof, agents can market it as an additional usable room — whether that's described as a dining room, home office, playroom or garden room.
 This additional square footage, when presented as genuinely habitable, can increase your home's asking price meaningfully.

-vs ~20% with polycarbonate
+Tiled roof vs polycarbonate

 +1